pinkal-patel/dwitter/README.md

 Notes:
-JWT token is used for sign up and login
+JWT token is used for sign up and login.
-All listing APIs are having pagination and querying support Rate Limiting for login API that will allow max 5 attempts for login in 15 mins from a perticular IP Redis (caching database) is used for Rate Limiting Refresh Token feature is implemented to generate the new access token
+All listing APIs are having pagination and querying support.
+Rate Limiting for login API that will allow max 5 attempts for login in 15 mins from a perticular IP.
+Redis (caching database) is used for Rate Limiting.
+Refresh Token feature is implemented to generate the new access token.

 Below Envs will be needed to run the application :